Skip to main content

 Stephen King’s writing desk

-I had a revelation recently when I saw a popular online creator say that the goal of all his projects is actually to create books.
+I finally had a revelation recently when I saw a popular online creator say that the goal of all his projects is actually to create books.
 Physical books.
 All the work he does, funnels into that ultimate format.
 It is the end product, and everything else he creates or publishes on the side is an ancillory activity.

 …the core purpose of this program (and all the work I do — the pop-ups, the videos, everything) is to produce books.